bithuanglq/Carsim_PID_Steering-Demo/README.md

 PIDACC.mdl

 ### Result
-Use PID as steering controller to guide the vehicle follow the centerline in road.
+Use PID as steering controller to guide the vehicle follow the centerline on the road.